 A standard application programming interface (API) for accessing data in both relational and non-relational database management systems.
-Database applications that use this API can access data stored in database management systems on a variety of computers even if each database management system uses a different data storage format and a different programming interface.
-ODBC is based on the call level interface (CLI) specification of the X/Open SQL Access Group.
+Using this API, database applications can access data stored in database management systems on a variety of computers even if each database management system uses a different data storage format and programming interface.